QuadieZ/taopu-diary/README.md

-# ARGalaxy
-An educational AR web application about space and galaxy. \
-Created as a part of a high school science course (2020)

-## Stack
-- HTML, CSS, JS
 # TaoPu's Diary
 Diary of a beloved egg named Tao Pu (ต้าวปุ)
 Created as a part of a high school science course (2020)